Skip to Main Content

 • Location

-• Females give birth in sheltered cavities inside rock caves or trees with a hollow base (Schaller et al. 1985; Zhu et al. 2001; Garshelis 2009b)
+• Females give birth in sheltered den sites—inside trees with a hollow base or rock caves (eg, Schaller et al. 1985 [see references and photos]; Zhu et al. 2001; Zhang et al. 2007)

 • Litter size

-• Usually 1 cub raised by mother in wild populations—the first born, if healthy (Garshelis 2009b)
+• Usually 1 cub raised by mothers of wild populations—the first born, if healthy (eg, Kleiman 1983; Zhu et al. 2001)

-• Often 2 (rarely 3) cubs born but mother very challenged to hold, suckle, and produce milk for more than one cub at a time (Brambell 1976, referring to Peking Zoo observations; Chorn and Hoffman 1978)
+• Often 2 cubs born but mother very challenged to hold, suckle, and produce milk for more than one cub at a time (Schaller et al. 1985; Zhu et al. 2001; Heiderer et al. 2018)

 • Only bear species that regularly gives birth to more cubs than can be raised (Garshelis 2009b)

-• Benefits/explanation for this reproductive strategy not yet understood (Garshelis 2009b)
+• Benefits/explanation for this reproductive strategy not yet known (Garshelis 2009b)

 • Newborn